Makeshift/docker-nginx-alpine-amplify/Readme.md

 ## Nginx removed the source for Nginx Amplify

-In June 2022, Nginx removed the source from the https://github.com/nginxinc/nginx-amplify-agent repository for unknown reasons.
+In June 2022, Nginx removed the source from the [nginxinc/nginx-amplify-agent](https://github.com/nginxinc/nginx-amplify-agent) repository for unknown reasons.
 As such, this container got a little bit more complicated and now has to extract the files from one of their releases, which is a bit annoying.
-Hopefully they'll reply to https://github.com/nginxinc/nginx-amplify-doc/issues/55 to make this simpler.
+Hopefully they'll reply to [my issue](https://github.com/nginxinc/nginx-amplify-doc/issues/55) to make this simpler.

 ## Why does this exist

-Nginx last updated their prebuilt Alpine Nginx+Amplify container (https://github.com/nginxinc/docker-nginx-amplify) in 2017 (and I literally can't even find it on Docker Hub anymore).
-It can no longer be built using that repo due to them removing the source from https://github.com/nginxinc/nginx-amplify-agent.
+Nginx last updated their prebuilt [Alpine Nginx+Amplify container](https://github.com/nginxinc/docker-nginx-amplify/) in 2017 (and I literally can't even find it on Docker Hub anymore).
+It can no longer be built using that repo due to them removing the source from [nginxinc/nginx-amplify-agent](https://github.com/nginxinc/nginx-amplify-agent).
 They now only release full packages which are only supported by certain distros, Alpine not included.
 This repo and image fixes that.

 This Alpine-based container is reasonably sized at ~131MB, sadly quite a lot larger than the standard `nginx:alpine` (at a slim 22MB).
 This is largely due to the need for Python and the packages required to get Amplify to run, and I am almost definitely not copying files optimally and would appreciate a PR with advice on it, as my Python skills are lacking.